SainsburyWellcomeCentre/aeon_docs/src/contributor/index.md

 new_file
 ```
-This new page will then be included as a section under [Contributor Guide](aeon-docs:contributor).
+This new page will then be included as a subpage of [Contributor Guide](aeon-docs:contributor).
 :::

 :::{tab-item} RestructuredText
-If the parent file is a `.rst` file, you would add `new_file` to the `toctree` in the parent file as follows:
+If the parent file is a `.rst` file, add `new_file` to the `toctree` in the parent file as follows:
 ```rst
 .. toctree::
    :maxdepth: 1